lokimeyburg/msteams-auth-sample/README.md

     * Setup your API permissions.
 This is what your application is allowed to request permission to access.
         * Visit `Manage > API Permissions`
         * Make sure you have the following Graph permissions enabled: `email`, `offline_access`, `openid`, `User.Read` and `profile`.
-        * Our SSO flow will give you access to the first 4 permissions, and we will have to exchange the token server-side to get an elevated token for the `profile` permission.
+        * Our SSO flow will give you access to the first 4 permissions, and we will have to exchange the token server-side to get an elevated token for the `profile` permission (for example, if we want access to the user's profile photo).
     * Expose an API that will give the Teams desktop, web and mobile clients access to the permissions above
         * Visit `Manage > Expose an API`
         * Add a scope and give it a scope name of `access_as_user`.
 Your API url should look like this: `api://contoso.ngrok.io/{appID}/access_as_user`.
 In the "who can consent" step, enable it for "Admins and users".
 Make sure the state is set to "enabled".